 Student Conduct and Sanctions for Fraternities and Sororities

 - Verbal Warning: an oral statement to a student/fraternity or sorority that he/she has violated university rules

 - Written Warning: written notice to the student/fraternity or sorority that continued or repeated violation of university regulations will be cause for more serious student conduct action

 - Reprimand is an official notice of If, within two years, an organization with a reprimand is held responsible for any additional behavior that goes against the code of conduct, the sanction imposed shall be nothing less than probation.

-- Probation is for a specific period of time and carries the immediate threat of charter revocation or restriction for any inappropriate actions committed during the term of the The organization may seek and add members but may not enjoy any of the privileges removed under Professional and Service probation.
+- Probation is for a specific period of time and carries the immediate threat of charter revocation or restriction for any inappropriate actions committed during the term of the the organization may seek and add members but may not enjoy any of the privileges removed under Social probation.

 - Organization Suspension is the temporary removal of university registration usually not for more than one semester in addition to the one in which the behavior occurred.
-While under suspension, the organization may not continue to utilize facilities or property on campus, may not seek or add members, hold or sponsor events in the university community, on or off campus, or enjoy any of the privileges removed under Professional and Service probation
+While under suspension, the organization may not continue to utilize facilities or property on campus, may not seek or add members, hold or sponsor events in the university community, on or off campus, or enjoy any of the privileges removed under Social probation

-- Organization Expulsion is the permanent removal of university registration for an Charter revocation may be recommended by the Student Conduct Hearing Board but can be imposed only by the Vice President of Student Affairs or designee.
+- Organization Expulsion is the permanent removal of university registration for an Charter revocation may be recommended by the Student Conduct Hearing Board but can be imposed only by the Vice President for Student Affairs or designee.

 - In addition to the above, any of the following sanctions can be added to the total sanctions:

 - Denial of use of university facilities for meetings or activities

 - Suspension of recruitment and/or new member intake

 - Special educational assignments

 - Loss of student fee funding opportunity